 - Check road light lenses for water ingress, which can short out the lamp

-- Test the smoke alarm
+- Test the smoke and CO alarms

 - Check handbrake operation by applying and releasing